Migration of the Serbs (painting): Original

 The original oil painting measures 380 by 580 cm.
 It depicts Arsenije leading tens of thousands of Serbs into exile, riding a horse and flanked by a Serb flag.
 (Note: Jovanović modeled the figure of Arsenije after Patriarch Georgije himself.)
-In direct reference to the Bible, the image is reminiscent to that of Moses leading the chosen people out of Egypt.
+In direct reference to the Bible, the image is reminiscent to that of Moses leading the Jewish people out of Egypt.
 The irony, Judah notes, is that the Patriarch is leading his people away from their promised land.
 The Patriarch and four other figures dominate the composition, staggering unevenly across the canvas as opposed to moving in a straight line.
 "They punctuate the foreground," Filipovitch-Robinson writes, "directing the eye through the diagonals and curves of their bodies and gesture to the next line of figures behind them.
 Each subsequent line leads to the next."
 All age groups are represented in the painting, and Jovanović pays special attention to their facial details.
 Thousands of figures on horseback and on foot appear in the background before eventually receding into the horizon.
 The left background shows Serbian warriors pointing their lances at the sky while the right background shows lumber wagons carrying families into exile.
 At the right foreground, an old man herds his sheep.
 To the right of the Patriarch, a mother and her infant son sit atop a horse carrying their belongings.
 The woman is the young wife of militia leader Jovan Monasterlija and the child his son.
 A mustachioed warrior walks before them with swords fastened to his belt and a rifle resting against his shoulder, "striding purposefully into the future".
 The warrior's right arm is smeared with blood and bound by a white sling.
 (Note: Jovanović modeled the warrior after his acquaintance Nikola Igić, a judge from Vojvodina.)